scikit-hep/awkward/docs/getting-started/papers-and-talks.md

-# Papers and talks, citing
+# Papers and talks, citations

 ## Papers